• Home

 Instructions

-1. Season and brown the chicken pieces in 2 batches: Heat the oil in an Instant Pot set to Sauté mode adjusted to high until the oil is shimmering (use medium-high heat in a stovetop PC).
+1. Season the Chicken Pieces and Brown Them in 2 Batches: Heat the oil in an Instant Pot set to Sauté mode adjusted to high until the oil is shimmering (use medium-high heat in a stovetop PC).
 While the oil is heating, sprinkle the chicken pieces with 1 teaspoon salt.
 Once the oil is shimmering, brown the chicken in two batches: Put the thighs and drumsticks in the pot, skin side down, and cook until the skin is golden brown, about 5 minutes.
 Move the browned pieces to a bowl, then brown the breasts and wings, skin side down, about 5 more minutes.
 Move remaining pieces of chicken to the bowl.

 2. Sauté the aromatics: If there is more than 1 tablespoon of chicken fat left in the pot, spoon off the excess, leaving 1 tablespoon of fat.
 Add the onion, celery, carrot, and garlic to the pot, and then sprinkle with 1 teaspoon of thyme and ½ teaspoon of salt.
 Sauté until the onions soften, about 5 minutes, scraping the bottom of the pot occasionally with a flat-edged wooden spoon to loosen any browned bits of chicken.
 Pour in the white wine, bring to a simmer, and simmer for one minute to boil off some of the alcohol.
 Scrape the pot one last time, making sure there are no browned bits sticking to the bottom of the pot.